oarepo/flask-taxonomies/README.md

 Base.metadata.create_all(db.engine)
 ```

-## Principles
+## Terminology

 **Taxonomy** is a tree of taxonomy terms.
 It is represented as a database object identified by
 *code*.
 A taxonomy may contain its original url (in case the taxonomy is defined elsewhere)
 and additional metadata as a json object (containing, for example, taxonomy title).
+It may also
+contain a default set of selectors for filtering metadata.

 **TaxonomyTerm** represents a single node in a taxonomy.
 It is identified by its *slug*
 and may contain additional metadata as json object.
 A term can contain children to represent